nilsmehlhorn/blog/src/pages/posts/angular-environment/index.md

 });
 ```

-Also, if you'd like to enforce dependency injection for the environment,
+Also, if you'd like to enforce that the environment is used through
-you might even create a
+dependency injection, you might even create a
 [tslint rule blocking direct imports](https://stackoverflow.com/questions/51742983/how-blacklist-imports-in-a-specific-file-with-tslint)
 preventing unintended usage.